Tangent $\infty$-categories and Goodwillie calculus: The Goodwillie Tangent Structure: Formal Construction

 \begin{example} Associated to any $\infty$-category is a \emph{minimal} relative $\infty$-category $(\cat{C},\cat{E}_{\cat{C}})$ where $\cat{E}_{\cat{C}}$ is the subcategory of equivalences in $\cat{C}$.
 A relative functor between minimal relative $\infty$-categories is just a functor between the underlying $\infty$-categories, and a relative equivalence between such functors is just a natural equivalence in the usual sense. \end{example}

-We now wish to restrict to those relative $\infty$-categories whose localization is a \emph{differentiable} $\infty$-category.
+We now wish to restrict to those relative $\infty$-categories whose localization is a \emph{differentiable} $\infty$-category in the sense of Definition~\ref{def:diff-cat}.
 In fact, it will be convenient to consider not all such relative $\infty$-categories, but only those for which the localization is an exact reflective subcategory.

 \begin{definition} We say that a relative $\infty$-category $(\cat{C},\cat{W})$ is \emph{differentiable} if $\cat{C}$ is a differentiable $\infty$-category, and $\cat{W}$ is the subcategory of local equivalences for an exact localization functor $\cat{C} \to \cat{C}$ in the sense of~\cite[5.2.7]{lurie:2009}.
 In other words, there exists an adjunction of differentiable $\infty$-categories